cyanching/Scitify/README.md

 bash ./scheduler.sh --help
 ```
 For more robust automated operation (e.g., in case of machine restart), you are recommended to set up a `crontab` or a `systemd timer` yourself.

+## Follow the author

+If you enjoy using Scitify, I'd love to know!
+You can reach out to me for scientific discussions and collaboration via my listed means of contact on my [site](https://cyanching.github.io/).